easystats/easystats/README.md

 Package version numbers indicate following:
 `MAJOR.MINOR.PATCH.DEVELOPMENT`.
-As long as packages are in a more or less rapidly developing and changig state, the **major** version number is typically `0`.
+As long as packages are in a more or less rapidly developing and changing state, the **major** version number is typically `0`.
 Once we think we will have a stable base that will likely not change dramatically or soon, the major version number will be set to `1`, and increased for following major changes that probably break the current API.
-When new features are added or (re)moved, we typicaly increase the **minor** version number.
+When new features are added or (re)moved, we typically increase the **minor** version number.
 Minimal changes or bug fixes only are indicated by increasing the **patch** version number.
-Current development versions of our poackages (i.e. master branchs from GitHub) additionally have a **development** version number.
+Current development versions of our packages (i.e. master branch from GitHub) additionally have a **development** version number.
 You typically won’t find packages on CRAN with a development version number.